RyanXiang13/RyanXiang13/README.md

 🌱 I’m currently learning Java and attempting to learn C

-💞️ I’m looking to collaborate on some python and/or JS projects
+💞️ I’m looking to collaborate on some python and/or Web projects

 📫 You can add me on discord @Ryan.#5647